11/27/21. I am not accepting new patients.

 Illness is expensive.
 Health is Priceless

-I specialize in stress reduction, tension, joint pain, fibromyalgia, migraine headaches, chronic pain, chronic fatigue-sleeplessness, depression, relaxation & pregnancy.
+I specialize in stress reduction, tension, joint pain, fibromyalgia, chronic pain, depression & relaxation.

 Massage is a holistic therapy.
 It has an effect on both the body and the mind.